 The first incident happened when Woakes had the in-form Jaiswal trapped in front.
 The appeal appeared convincing but the umpire gave it not out.
 England skipper Ben Stokes opted for a review, and ball-tracking indicated the ball was clipping the stumps.
 However, due to the ‘umpire’s call’ rule, the original decision stood and Jaiswal got saved.

 Next, Karun Nair also benefited from a similar fortune where he did not play any shot to a delivery from Chris Woakes that sharply swung back and looked very close.
-England’s LBW appeal was again rejected, and upon review, it showed that the impact was outside and the umpire’s call was upheld.
+England’s LBW appeal was again rejected, and upon review, it showed that the impact was outside and the although it was hitting the stumps, the umpire’s call of not out was upheld.

 When quizzed about the decisions, Chris Woakes said at the End of Day media interaction,